Zinkelburger/x45s/Readme.md

 operator< and all logical operators are defined

 ## trumpGlobalVariable
-The program keeps track of trump and suitLed via global variables.
-Only x45s should update those.
+The program keeps track of the trump and suitLed via global variables.
+Only x45s should update them.